 Parents are uniquely positioned to catapult their children’s education to the highest levels.
 They know their children best, and they care the most.
 And they have an increasing array of options for their children’s schooling, with approximately 15 million students attending schools other than their assigned public schools.
 Yet parents often lack the know-how to make the best decisions about their children’s education and to help improve the schools their kids attend.
 Many are intimidated by their lack of expertise, and others who are well-informed need help communicating effectively with school staff.
 We need a large-scale effort to inspire and equip parents to play their central role in education.
 The core of our work in this area is our book, Picky Parent Guide: Choose Your Child’s School with Confidence, published by Armchair Press in 2004.
 Parents can buy the complete book or download chapters and tools for free.

-In this brief, Public Impact Co-Directors Emily Ayscue Hassel and Bryan C. Hassel share their most recent vision of an Opportunity Culture.
+In this brief, Public Impact Co-Presidents Emily Ayscue Hassel and Bryan C. Hassel share their most recent vision of an Opportunity Culture.
 The brief explains how extending the reach of great teachers can start a virtuous cycle of excellence and higher pay for all teachers.

 This set of slide decks for 19 training sessions for new multi-classroom leaders, with accompanying handouts, is based on input from the first Opportunity Culture multi-classroom leaders about the information and training they needed to be successful in leading their teams.